Alfonso2V/PruebaAIAPartners/readme.md

 }
 ```

-ALL a /(asterico) Para manejar las rutas que no existan, regresar un status 404 y un mensaje de recurso no encontrado.
+_ALL a /* Para manejar las rutas que no existan, regresar un status 404 y un mensaje de recurso no encontrado._